Contrasting Atlas Technical Consultants (ATCX) & The Competition

 Atlas Technical Consultants (NASDAQ: ATCX) is one of 48 publicly-traded companies in the “Management consulting services” industry, but how does it contrast to its rivals?
 We will compare Atlas Technical Consultants to related businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, risk, earnings and dividends.

-This table compares Atlas Technical Consultants and its rivals revenue, earnings per share and valuation.
+This table compares Atlas Technical Consultants and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue